Mediation in Employment Law Disputes in Ontarioachkarlaw-admin

 Mediation is a process to settle disputes between parties with the help of a neutral party known as the mediator – this could be for employment law disputes as well as any other type of dispute.
 The mediator is different from a judge as he/she does not have the authority to decide the case or impose settlements.
 Nonetheless, the end result of a settlement agreement may save the parties both costs and time when it comes to settling a dispute.
-This article outlines what to expect, and the various considerations to keep in mind while going through the process.
+This article outlines what to expect when it comes to mediation in employment law disputes in Ontario, and the various considerations to keep in mind while going through the process.

 What To Expect In a Mediation